-It is prohibited, directly or indirectly, to offer, give, request or accept any bribe (i.e. a gift, loan, payment, reward or advantage, either in cash or any other form of inducement), to or from any person (including students) or company in order to gain commercial, contractual or regulatory advantage for the Group, or in order to gain any personal advantage for an individual or anyone connected with the individual in a way that is unethical.

-If you, as a member of staff or person working on our behalf, suspect that an act of bribery, or attempted bribery, has taken place, even if you are not personally involved, you are expected to report this in accordance with the procedures detailed in section 3 of this policy.
-You may be asked to give a written account of events.
+- 2.1.3.
+It is prohibited, directly or indirectly, to offer, give, request or accept any bribe (i.e. a gift, loan, payment, reward or advantage, either in cash or any other form of inducement), to or from any person (including students) or company in order to gain commercial, contractual or regulatory advantage for the Group, or in order to gain any personal advantage for an individual or anyone connected with the individual in a way that is unethical. - 2.1.4.
+If you, as a member of staff or person working on our behalf, suspect that an act of bribery, or attempted bribery, has taken place, even if you are not personally involved, you are expected to report this in accordance with the procedures detailed in Section 4 of this policy.
+You may be asked to give a written account of events. - 2.1.5.
 Appropriate checks will be made before engaging with suppliers or other third parties of any kind to, amongst other reasons, reduce the risk of our business partners breaching our anti-bribery rules.
-The Group will ensure that all its transactions, including any sponsorship or donations given to charity, are made transparently and legitimately.
+The Group will ensure that all its transactions, including any sponsorship or donations given to charity, are made transparently and legitimately. - 2.1.6.
 The Group will take any actual or suspected breach of this policy extremely seriously and will carry out a thorough investigation should any instances arise.
 The Group will uphold laws relating to bribery and will take disciplinary action against any individual, or other relevant action against persons working on our behalf or in connection with us, should we find that an act of bribery, or attempted bribery, has taken place.
-This action may result in dismissal if you are a member of staff, exclusion if you are a student or the cessation of our arrangement with you if you are self-employed, an agency worker, contractor etc. Staff are reminded of the Group's Whistleblowing policy which is available on the Group Intranet.
+This action may result in dismissal if you are a member of staff, exclusion if you are a student or the cessation of our arrangement with you if you are self-employed, an agency worker, contractor etc. Staff are reminded of the Group's Whistleblowing Policy which is available on the Group Intranet.

-1.2 ANTI BRIBERY PROCEDURES
+2.2.
+ANTI-BRIBERY PROCEDURES

-1.2a Gifts and Hospitality

-A gift is defined by the Group as any item, cash, goods or service offered for personal benefit and hospitality is defined as any generous material welcome or reception such as lunch, events and trips.
-The protocols around giving or receiving gifts and hospitality is covered in 1.2b and 1.2c.
+2.2.1.
+Gifts and Hospitality - a gift is defined by the Group as any item, cash, goods or service offered for personal benefit, and hospitality is defined as any generous material welcome or reception such as lunch, events and trips.
+The protocols around giving or receiving gifts and hospitality are outlined below.

 The Group realises that the giving and receiving of gifts and hospitality where nothing is expected in return helps form positive relationships with third parties and can be of benefit to students.
-This will be proportionate and properly recorded in the Group Gifts & Hospitality Register maintained by the Head of Corporate Services.
-This does not constitute bribery and consequently such actions are not considered a breach of this policy.
+This will be proportionate and properly recorded in the Group Gifts & Hospitality Register maintained by the Group Director of Corporate Services.
+This does not constitute bribery and consequently such actions are not considered a breach of this Policy.

-1.2b Giving of gifts and hospitality - the Group may provide hospitality in connection with its business affairs.
+2.2.2.
+Giving of gifts and hospitality - the Group may provide hospitality in connection with its business affairs.
 The hospitality may be provided to Governors; Group staff; representatives from firms or companies visiting the Group's premises on business or any other visitors connected with the business of the Group.
 The hospitality provided should normally not exceed the provision of tea/coffee/sandwiches or lunch.
 The recipient should be conscious of the need to avoid a position where he/she might be or appear to be influenced in making a decision by such hospitality.
-The frequency and scale of hospitality should not be significantly greater than the Group would be likely to provide in return.

 Small gifts given to guest speakers or volunteers may not exceed £50.00.
 The budget for hospitality will be determined by the Group's Chief Executive Officer (CEO) and will be subject to annual review in accordance with the Group's budget setting process.